HangyuChen/HangyuChen.github.io/index.md

 ## Submissions & Publications

-- **H. Chen**, C. Jin, H. Wang, T. Wang, Q. Lv.
-‘An Active Scattering Camouflage Metasurface Inspired by ’Chessboard’ Method’.
+- **H. Chen**, Hong.
+T, ‘An Active Scattering Camouflage Metasurface Inspired by ’Chessboard’ Method’.
 IEEE Transactions on Antenna and Propagation (Submitted and under review) (**IF: 5.7**).
 - **H. Chen**, Zhao.
 J, Hong.
 T, Zheng.
 S, Hong.
 H, Cheriet.
 M. ‘A Measurement Method of Fifth-generation Multiple-input Multiple-output Antenna Based on Microwave Imaging’.
 International Journal of Distributed Sensor Networks (**IF: 2.3**).
 - J. Zhao, **H. Chen** and X. Ye, ‘Research on the RCS of Serrate Gap in Real Aircraft State’.
 2018 IEEE 18th International Conference on Communication Technology (**Awarded the Best Oral Presentation of Sessions**).